 The Civil War was about just one states' right: the right to own slaves.

-As Confederate monuments come down across the South, the Civil War has once again become a hot topic throughout the United States.
+As Confederate monuments come down across the South, the Civil War has once again become a lightning rod throughout the United States.

-Many of the monuments’ defenders have attempted to rewrite history by claiming that the Civil War was not about slavery but instead about states’ rights.
+Many of the monuments’ defenders have claimed that the Civil War was not about slavery but instead about states’ rights.

 Following this compromise, the slavery debate in the 1850s largely centered on whether or not slavery would be allowed in the territories.
 Four years after the Compromise of 1850, Senator Stephen A. Douglas introduced a bill to organize the territories of Kansas and Nebraska, which the United States had acquired as part of the Louisiana Purchase.
 The bill resulted in a repeal of the Missouri Compromise, which set a line through the Louisiana Purchase territory above which, with the exception of Missouri, slavery was not to be allowed.